chensoft/libsocket/README.md

 ### Method 2 - Via Library

-If you want to compile to a library, the easiest way is using CMake:
+If you want to compile it to a library, the easiest way is using CMake:

 ```
 git clone https://github.com/chensoft/libchen.git